Y0Coss/docs-fork/pages/account_and_service_management/account_information/iam-policy-ui/guide.en-au.md

 #### Creating a resource group

-To create a resource group, access the dedicated tab of the IAM menu:
+To create a resource group, access the dedicated tab of the `Policies`{.action} section:

 ![Resource Group](images/resource_groups.png){.thumbnail}